-- B5.2-2 The following are Restricted Discretionary Activities in the Industrial Zone: - a) any activity that would otherwise be a permitted ^, but which fails to comply with one or more of the standards for that rule in the Industrial Zone or the general rules and standards as stated above; - b) co-location of masts, radio and telecommunications equipment where the height exceeds the permitted activity standard. - B5.2-3 The matters over which the Council will exercise its discretion are: - a) The effect of the particular non-compliance on the environment, including the cumulative or combined effect of non-compliance. - b) In relation to co-location of masts, radio and telecommunications equipment: - c) The effects of the height of the structure in the amenity values of the area adjacent to the proposed location of the activity.
+The following are Restricted Discretionary Activities in the Industrial Zone:

+- a) any activity that would otherwise be a permitted ^, but which fails to comply with one or more of the standards for that rule in the Industrial Zone or the general rules and standards as stated above; - b) co-location of masts, radio and telecommunications equipment where the height exceeds the permitted activity standard.

+- a) The effect of the particular non-compliance on the environment, including the cumulative or combined effect of non-compliance.

+- b) In relation to co-location of masts, radio and telecommunications equipment:

+- c) The effects of the height of the structure in the amenity values of the area adjacent to the proposed location of the activity.

+- d) For signs:

+- i.
+Size

+- ii.
+Location

+- iii.
+Provision for maintenance

+- iv.
+Design

+- v.
+Safety

+- vi.
+The effects on heritage buildings identified in Schedule C3A

-- B5.2-4 The following are Discretionary Activities in the Industrial Zone: - a) any activity that is not a permitted, or restricted discretionary activity^ in the Industrial Zone, and any activity that is not specifically provided for in this Plan. - b) any offensive activities.
+The following are Discretionary Activities in the Industrial Zone:

+- a) any activity that is not a permitted, or restricted discretionary activity[^] in the Industrial Zone, and any activity that is not specifically provided for in this Plan. - b) any offensive activities.